-Join us on Sunday, Feb 12 at 1 p.m. on WRTI 90.1 and Monday, Feb 11 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you an all-Russian program of Borodin, Prokofiev, and Tchaikovsky from the 2022/2023 season.
+Join us on Sunday, July 2 at 1 p.m. on WRTI 90.1 and Monday, July 3 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you an encore presentation of an all-Russian program of Borodin, Prokofiev, and Tchaikovsky from the 2022/2023 season.

 Guest conductor Tugan Sokhiev leads The Philadelphia Orchestra in a program that encompasses three important currents in the history of Russian music.
 Pyotr Ilyich Tchaikovsky represents the European-inspired, conservatory-based stream.
 There was also a competing stream, represented by proud, self-taught nationalists like Alexander Borodin, who sought inspiration in folk traditions.
 A couple of generations later, the firebrand Sergei Prokofiev enjoyed shattering the fondest traditions of both older camps.
 Prokofiev’s impulsive First Piano Concerto features soloist Lukas Geniušas making his Philadelphia Orchestra debut.
 Tchaikovsky’s Symphony No. 4 in f minor, with its emphasis on inexorable Fate, provides the program’s climatic finish.
 And the concert opens with the overture to Alexander Borodin’s unfinished opera, Prince Igor.